User guide¶

 These are the basic components and concepts of APScheduler which will be referenced later in this guide.

-A task encapsulates a Python function and a number of configuration parameters.
-They are often implicitly defined as a side effect of the user creating a new schedule against a function, but can also be explicitly defined beforehand (TODO: implement this!).
+A task encapsulates a callable and a number of configuration parameters.
+They are often implicitly defined as a side effect of the user creating a new schedule against a callable, but can also be explicitly defined beforehand.

 A trigger contains the logic and state used to calculate when a scheduled task should be run.